top of page

 We're guessing Uber will have its own issues after the event.
 You can expect surge pricing, and availability will be a consideration.
 So, you could reserve an Uber for the return trip.
 Just remember to allow plenty of cushion to get to the Uber after the event.
 And the Uber driver might have difficulty getting super close to the stadium.
 So, you'll want to keep that in mind.

-Now, about the ancillary projects currently underway to further enhance the venue: they are adding underground parking, redoing the Metro station, and adding a food hall of sorts.
+Now, about the ancillary projects still underway to further enhance the venue: they are adding underground parking, redoing the Metro station, and adding a high‑end night club.
 If you plan to visit soon, none of these will be complete.
-So, you'll have one more reason to return to Madrid.
-Let's dig in to each.
+So, you’ll have one more reason to return to Madrid.
+Let’s dig in to each.

 bottom of page